EdCrux/Flower-Shop-Capstone-project/README.md

 ### Brief description

 The main objective of this project was to build a website based on a design project.
-You can check the design project [here](https://www.behance.net/gallery/69329213/Flower-e-shop) and see if it is similar.
+You can check the design project [here](https://www.behance.net/gallery/69329213/Flower-e-shop) and watch if it is similar.

 <img src="/images/coverCapstone.jpg" width="100%">